luptior/phylogenetic_tree/README.md

 # phylogenetic_tree

-Project files moved to institution's Gitlab
+Project is moved to institution's Gitlab.